Special Weather Statement issued for Carlton, South St. Louis, Central St. Louis by NWS - NewsBreak

 Special Weather Statement issued for Carlton, South St. Louis, Central St. Louis by NWS

-Effective: 2021-09-07 16:27:00 CDT Expires: 2021-09-07 17:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a sturdy building.
-Target Area: Carlton, South St. Louis; Central St. Louis A strong thunderstorm will impact portions of southeastern St. Louis County through 530 PM CDT At 454 PM CDT, Doppler radar was tracking a strong thunderstorm near Canyon, or 21 miles northwest of Duluth, moving southeast at 35 mph.
-HAZARD...Wind gusts up to 50 mph and half inch hail.
+Effective: 2021-09-07 00:28:00 CDT Expires: 2021-09-07 01:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a sturdy building.
+Target Area: Carlton, South St. Louis; Central St. Louis; Northern Cook, Northern Lake; Southern Cook, North Shore; Southern Lake, North Shore Strong thunderstorms will impact portions of southwestern Cook, southeastern St. Louis, northeastern Carlton and Lake Counties through 100 AM CDT At 1228 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from Boundary Waters Canoe Area Wilderness, to Island Lake, moving east at 45 mph.
+HAZARD...Wind gusts up to 50 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow unsecured objects around.
 Minor hail damage to outdoor objects is possible.
-Locations impacted include Pike Lake Near Duluth, Hermantown, City of Rice Lake and Duluth.
-MAX HAIL SIZE...0.50 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Strong thunderstorms will be near Clear Lake and City of Rice Lake around 1240 AM CDT.
+Other locations in the path of these storms include Duluth, French River, Knife River, Larsmont and Lutsen.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0